 If you're serious about finding a great job in criminology or criminal justice, exciting and rewarding career options exist nearly everywhere.
 One often overlooked source of amazing careers is in the United States Armed Forces.

-The U.S. military has a large law enforcement infrastructure which includes both civilian and military police, as well as special investigators.
+The U.S. military has a large law enforcement infrastructure that includes both civilian and military police, as well as special investigators.
 These careers offer opportunities and challenges that careers in the civilian sector don't.
 If you're looking for a unique and demanding career in criminal justice, you want to check out these military law enforcement career profiles.

 When talking about criminal justice and criminology jobs in the military, perhaps the most obvious starting point is military police.
 MPs, as they're popularly called, have a huge job in the U.S. military to maintain law and order on base, investigate minor crimes, and make arrests.

 Besides serving functions similar to their civilian counterparts, though, military police also must be ready for battle.
 They are subject to deployment anywhere their respective branch is present.
 While deployed, military police provide base camp and battlefield security, assist with dignitary protection details and help train host-nation police forces.
 They also serve as corrections officers and are responsible for guarding convicted military personnel, foreign detainees, and prisoners of war.

 In addition to the military police commands, each branch of the U.S. Armed Forces, as well as the Department of Defense, maintains a civilian police force.
 Known collectively as DOD police, these officers augment the military police functions at military installations on the home front, freeing up military police personnel to train and get ready for deployment.

 The job of a DOD police officer is very much like that of a civilian police officer in any local or state government.
 Officers perform patrol functions, investigate minor crimes and traffic crashes, make arrests, and enforce traffic laws on base.
 DOD police jurisdiction is limited to the base they are serving on, though mutual aid agreements may be entered into with local agencies allowing defense police officers to enforce laws off base when necessary.